RushikeshThakur/github-action-cource/README.md

 # github-action-cource
-This is for learn github fundamentals basic
+This is for learn github action fundamentals basic